wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Support ==

-Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/wp-e-commerce-predictive-search-pro/#help_tab) on the Pro Versions Home page.
+Support and access to this plugin documents are available from the [HELP tab](http://wordpress.org/support/plugin/wp-e-commerce-predictive-search) on the Pro Versions Home page.

 == Changelog ==

+= 2.0.3 - 2013/06/08 =
+* Feature: Added House keeping function to settings.
+Clean up on Deletion.
+Option - Choose if you ever delete this plugin it will completely remove all tables and data it created, leaving no trace it was ever here.
+* Tweak: Updated support URL to the plugins wordpress.org support forum.

 = 2.0.2 - 2013/04/26 =
 * Feature: Further reduction in search function memory use achieved by tweaking the output buffering function.
 Particularly useful for those with servers running low on or operating on low memory resources.